crgvf-commits/MC/README.md

 The supplementary materials should be interpreted according to the scope of the paper.

-The centralized baseline represents complete distribution of 7,854 records to 27 analytical recipients, producing 212,058 deliveries.
+The centralized baseline represents complete distribution of 7,854 records to the 27 Courts of Justice in the Brazilian state judiciary, producing 212,058 deliveries.

 This value represents a dissemination surface used as an analytical baseline.
 It is not a measurement of observed network traffic, transferred bytes, analyst workload, or operational activity.